Conctr/squirrel/README.md

 - Create an application.
 - Create a model within the application.

-**To add this library to your project, add** `#require "conctr.agent.class.nut:1.0.0"` **to the top of your agent code and add** `#require "conctr.device.class.nut:1.0.0"` **to the top of your device code**
+**To add this library to your project, add** `#require "conctr.agent.class.nut:1.1.0"` **to the top of your agent code and add** `#require "conctr.device.class.nut:1.1.0"` **to the top of your device code**

 ## Agent Class Usage

 ### Constructor: Conctr(*appId, apiKey, model[, options]*)

 The constructor takes three required parameters: your application ID, API key and model.
-These details can be found by navigating into your application on the Conctr platform, selecting on the *models* tab in the left side menu then click on the example button under the model you wish to use and chose the tab marked *Squirell*.
-There are also three optional parameters: the region to be used (defaults to `"us-west-2"`), the environment (defaults to `"staging"`) and the *useAgentId* (defaults to `false`) which can be passed in within a table as the options parameter.
+These details can be found by navigating into your application on the Conctr platform, selecting on the *Models* tab in the left side menu then click on the *Example* button under the model you wish to use and chose the tab marked *Squirrel*.
+There are also three optional parameters: the region to be used (defaults to `"us-west-2"`), the environment (defaults to `"staging"`) and the *useAgentId* (defaults to `false`) which can be passed in within a table as the *Options* parameter.

 | Key | Data Type | Required | Default Value | Description |
 | --- | --------- | -------- | ------------- | ----------- |